prernarohra/Heart-Disease-Prediction/README.md

 - Input health metrics to predict heart disease risk.
 - Model trained on various algorithms (e.g., Logistic Regression, Decision Trees, etc.) to find the most accurate model.
 - Visualization of data and model performance metrics.
-- (Optional) Web application for user input and predictions using Flask or Streamlit.
+- (Optional) Web application for user input and predictions using Streamlit.

 ## 🤝 Contributing